EIDA/webdc3/doc/base/operator.rst

 These should be in Python's default temporary directory e.g. ``/tmp``.

-Metadata may need updating after changes in Arclink inventory - you can safely run the ``update-metadata.sh`` script at any time to do that.
+Metadata may need updating after changes in Arclink inventory - you can safely run the ``update-metadata.py`` script at any time to do that.
 Webinterface creates a processed version of the Arclink XML, but this will be automatically updated each time webinterface notices a new inventory XML file.